webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 The `0` here corresponds to first element of the the render pipeline `buffers` array we specified above.

-And we that we've switched from using a storage buffer for vertices to a vertex buffer.
+And with that we've switched from using a storage buffer for vertices to a vertex buffer.

 {{{example url="../webgpu-vertex-buffers.html"}}}